With the meteoric rise in Gen Z non-drinkers, a varied alcohol-free offering is non-negotiable.

 Why your restaurant needs great alcohol-free options

 Every year, more people participate in Dry January, where they commit to ditching alcohol for the entire month.
-According to Alcohol Change UK, an estimated 15 million British people pledged to take part in 2025, and previous research shows that 70% of those who participate in Dry January are still drinking less alcohol six months later.
+According to Alcohol Change UK, 8 million British people took part in 2025, attempting to go 31 days off alcohol, with a further 8.8 million cutting down over the month.
+Interestingly, previous research shows that 70% of those who participate in Dry January are still drinking less alcohol six months later.

 But many diners aren’t shunning alcohol just for Dry January.
-More and more people are living tee-total or sober-curious lifestyles than ever and for a variety of reasons.
+More people than ever before are living tee-total or sober-curious lifestyles for a variety of reasons.
 Firstly, there’s an increased awareness of the physical and mental health side effects that can come with drinking booze, with some people cutting down to improve their overall wellbeing.

 Secondly, the ongoing cost-of-living crisis has forced people to rethink their spending habits and budgets more carefully.
-The average price of a pint in the UK has risen to £4.79, up from £3.70 pre-COVID pandemic, and customers’ tightening budgets are less accommodating for unnecessary spending on increasingly pricy alcoholic drinks.
+The average price of a pint in the UK has risen to £5.17, up from £3.70 pre-COVID pandemic, and customers’ tightening budgets are less accommodating for unnecessary spending on increasingly pricy alcoholic drinks.
+However, due to costs associated with the brewing process, the time it takes to brew, and the growing popularity of these drinks, some alcohol-free beers are now almost as expensive as their alcoholic counterparts.

-Gen Z are also leading the way in reducing their alcohol consumption.
-As many as 28% of the UK’s young adults do not drink, and this generation is increasingly prioritising social situations and hobbies that aren’t centred around alcohol consumption.
+But the biggest factor?
+Gen Z are leading the way in reducing their alcohol consumption.
+Nearly half of the UK’s young adults do not drink, and this generation is increasingly prioritising social situations and hobbies that aren’t centred around alcohol consumption.

 Low and no alcohol beers, wines, and spirits

-The simplest way to bulk up your non-alcoholic drinks menu is by investing in a selection of high-quality low alcohol and no-alcohol beers, wines, and spirits.
+The simplest, and perhaps most obvious, way to bulk up your non-alcoholic drinks menu is by investing in a selection of high-quality low alcohol and no-alcohol beers, wines, and spirits.
 This way, diners can enjoy the comforts of a familiar drink with an alternative tee-total twist.

-This market has rapidly grown in recent years, so you’ll have a huge variety to choose from at a range of prices.
+This market has grown rapidly in recent years, so you’ll have a huge variety to choose from, at a range of prices.
 Where possible, look for local or independent suppliers so you can offer diners something they can’t buy at the supermarket.
-Still, it’s also good to include alcohol-free versions of big-name favourites like Heineken or Tanqueray for customers who aren’t feeling as adventurous.
+Of course, it’s always good to include a couple of alcohol-free versions of big-name favourites like Heineken or Tanqueray for customers who aren’t feeling as adventurous.

 From gin to cider, there’s a tasty non-alcoholic alternative to almost every single drink out there, so narrow it down to the drinks you know your diners are most likely to order.
 You could also include a hand-picked selection of unique botanical aperitifs or functional CBD drinks for customers who want to try something completely different.